-Anulom-Vilom provides numerous health benefits; but its effect on strengthening the nervous system is more prominent.
+Anulom-Vilom provides numerous health benefits; but its effect on strengthening the cognitive health is more prominent.
 Anulom translates in Sanskrit to “anu” which means with and “loma” means hair; “vi” means against or on the contrary.
 So Anulom means with the hair or with the grain and Vilom means against the grain.
 This breathing technique is basically an alternate nostril breathing technique and is similar to Nadi Shodhana; except that Nadi Shodhana involves a pause or breath retention and Anulom-Vilom doesn’t.

 Anulom-Vilom plays as a huge role in purifying the nerves with oxygen and strengthening the ‘3’ Nadis (nerves) Ida Nadi, Pingala Nadi, and Sushumna Nadi (known as the left nose, right nose and middle part of the nose respectively in yogic science) which in turn awakens the rest of the nerves.
 Read on to learn how to perform this alternate nostril breathing and the benefits of doing so.